heycarsten/lcbo/README.md

 # LCBO: The Ruby Gem

 This library is used to gather data for [LCBO API](http://lcboapi.com).
-It allows you to request and parse store, product, inventory, and product list pages directly from the [LCBO](http://lcbo.com) website.
+It allows you to request and parse store, product, inventory, product list, and store list pages directly from the [LCBO](http://lcbo.com) website.

 ## Synopsis